 Figure 6-2.
-Calibration Screen
+Menu | Calibration

-- 8. When you first enter the Calibrate menu, the top left hand side of the display will indicate which sensor is being the viewed.
+- 8. When you first enter the Calibration menu, the top left hand side of the display will indicate which sensor is being the viewed.
 The sensors coefficients are then shown below the sensor label.
-On the RUSKA 7250SYS, there are multiple dual range primary pressure sensors.
-The first sensor that is shown is the primary measuring sensor A. This is indicated by the word A Primary displayed in the top of the display.
+The first sensor that is shown is the primary measuring sensor.
+This is indicated by the word Primary displayed in the top of the display.
 To cycle through the various sensors that exist in the system, you would press the Sensor [F6] function key.
-Assure that you are in the screen that is labeled A Primary (or the desired range) depending on which channel is being calibrated. - 9.
+Assure that you are in the screen that is labeled as Primary. - 9.
 To begin the calibration process, press the Calibrate [F2] button.
 If the calibration access code is enabled, enter it at the prompt.
 The first calibration screen will appear.

-To exit the calibration procedure before the calibration coefficients have been changed, press [CANCEL] any time during the procedure.
+To exit the calibration procedure before the calibration coefficients have been changed, press CANCEL any time during the procedure.
 Canceling restores all previous calibration values.

-- 1. The first step automatically performs the sensor zeroing routing. - 2.
+- 1. The zero procedure will start when the reading is in-range and stable or when OK [F6] is pressed.
+Press OK [F6] only if the zeroing conditions are stable.
+The zero calibration will not be accurate if OK [F6] is pressed when conditions are unstable. - 2.
 Wait until the zero procedure finishes.
 This may take several minutes.
-When the Product completes step 1, the calibration screen will appear.
+When the Calibrator completes step 1, the calibration screen will appear.